 You can always cancel your life insurance policy at any time you wish, but the vast majority of policies do not give you money back if you cancel before the end of the term.

 You are legally allowed to take out more than one life insurance policy at a time.
-For instance, if you have a mortgage you may have to take out a separate policy to make sure your dependents can keep making payments.
+For instance, if you have a repayment mortgage you may have to take out a separate life insurance for your mortgage to make sure your dependents can continue to afford payments.

-Life insurance payouts are subject to inheritance tax just like the rest of your estate.
-If your total estate is worth less than £325,000 (or £650,000 if you are married and leaving it all to your spouse), then your dependents won’t have to pay a penny in tax.
+Life insurance pay-outs are subject to inheritance tax, just like the rest of your estate.
+If yor total estate is worth less than £325,000 (or £650,000 if you are married and leaving it all to your spouse), then your dependents won’t have to pay a penny in tax.

-Your family can avoid paying inheritance tax on your life insurance if you write your policy in trust.
+Your family can avoid paying inheritance tax on your life insure by writing your policy in trust.

 In short – it depends.
 Everyone’s individual needs are different and depend on factors like your health and lifestyle.
 So, the ‘best’ life insurance provider is the one that has the policy that suits you, which won’t be the same for everyone.